↑

 Now if you’re going to be hiking close to home – which is a smart choice for your first backpacking trip – that means you’re probably closer to human traffic (homes, farms, industries).
 In this case, it’s a good idea to get the extra protection of a water purifier.
 As you’ll see below, you could do this simply by dropping a water purification tablet into your already filtered water.

-So let’s look at a few of the common methods you can use to purify water while backpacking.
+So let’s look at a few of the common methods you can use for purifying water while camping and backpacking.

 Keep in mind that sometimes you may want to combine two or three of these water purification methods, especially if the only water you have is murky and from a questionable source.